Veinar/dracan/README.md

 - **URI Filtering**: Dracan supports filtering of incoming request URIs by allowing you to specify exact allowed URIs or use regular expressions for pattern matching.
 This ensures that only requests with valid URIs are processed, adding an extra layer of security and control.

+- **Header Validation**: Dracan allows for comprehensive validation of HTTP headers in incoming requests.
+This functionality adds another level of control, ensuring that only requests with appropriate headers are processed, which can be crucial for maintaining application security and integrity.
+You can specify:
+  - **Required Headers**: Ensure that specific headers must be present in the request.
+  - **Prohibited Headers**: Specify headers that should not be included in the request.
+  - **Header Matching**: Use regular expressions to validate header values or check for the presence of a header using a wildcard (`*`).

 - **More filtering/validation underway...**